Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

  Objects are either classes (C++, Java, C#) or prototypes (Javascript)

- In class based languages objects are instances of classes, where the class definition contains the methods and inheritance chain, while the instance contains the non-static data.
+ In class based languages, objects are instances of classes, where the class definition contains the methods and inheritance chain, while the instance contains the non-static data.

  Prototype-languages have only objects, with no classes. each object contains states and methods, while objects are allowed to inherit from each other (delegate) objects.
 Most prototypical language writing devolves into writing classes anyway